 - Prepare to have your patience tested, as thousands leave the campsites delays are inevitable.

 - Rain, a constant feature of our Irish weather, can quickly turn a field full of cars into a slippery, muddy bog so if this happens try not to spin the wheels so set off in second gear, not first and use the accelerator gently.
 You can also try cardboard placed in front of the driven wheels to help aid traction or car mats can be used as a last resort!.
 Once you get moving try to maintain momentum and stay moving.

 - Though you may not have had anything to drink that morning, you may still be over the limit from the night before.

-- And you’re likely to be tired, so schedule in regular rest stops for the drive back.
+- And you’re likely to be tired, so ensure you grab breakfast and a coffee before hitting the road.

 Stay safe and enjoy!

 28th August, 2017